 Bring your kiteboard to our island and experience perfect conditions, or take introductory kiteboarding lessons with our trainer kites.
 The flat water of the atoll, near constant winds (10 mph 95% of the time) and the 80 degree waters of the Caribbean all add up to a kiteboarder’s dream!

-Advanced kiteboarding lessons are now available through our new Belize Vela Kiteboard School.
+Advanced kiteboarding lessons are now available December - March through our Belize Vela Kiteboard School.
 Take professional lessons from a full-time instructor!

 Although Slickrock’s program focuses on kayaking, snorkeling, surfing, and windsurfing, fishermen will not be disappointed!
 There is no need to hire a private guide, you just wade in.
 The fishing (catch-and-release only) is excellent just off our island; in fact local fishing guides regularly bring their guests over 35 miles by boat just to fish a few feet from our shore.
 It is common to pull in several bonefish per session.
 Many fishermen also spin-cast off of our dock, as permit, jack, and barracuda also provide a great deal of excitement.
 Fishermen can fish any time they like, if you get up early or fish late in the day you won’t even miss any of the other activities.
 And we pay for your fishing license so you can begin to fish right away!
 See our Belize sport fishing page for information on what gear to bring.

 Related blog post: Hunting the invasive lionfish at Long Caye